-Of the six candidates for State Superintendent of Public Instruction, incumbent Chris Reykdal is best qualified for the job.
+Of the two candidates for State Superintendent of Public Instruction, incumbent Chris Reykdal is best qualified for the job.

 Reykdal’s experience as an educator and legislator will help him lead competently during this time of unprecedented disruption in public K-12 education.
 Voters should return him for a second term.